cezarypiatek/cezarypiatek.github.io/src/content/post/async-analyzers/index.md

 dotnet_diagnostic.RCS1229.severity = error
 ```

-There is a small difference between those two analyzers. `RCS1229` is reported on the method level and `AsyncFixer04` is reported in the return statement which is IMHO more intuitive.
+There is a small difference between those two analyzers. `RCS1229` is reported on the method level and `AsyncFixer04` is reported in the return statement line which is IMHO more intuitive.
 I also observed that those diagnostics are not able to report the issue while using a new `using var` syntax:

 ```cs
 private Task<int> DoSomething(CancellationToken cancellationToken)